 Located in the southeast region of the Korean peninsula, Busan is the country’s largest port city and boasts an abundance of coastal tourist attractions, historical and cultural sites, and trendy shopping areas.
 The city has a well-developed public transportation system, but for a more convenient and all-inclusive tour, hop aboard a Busan City Tour bus, which is comprised of a variety of one-day tours that cover the area’s major attractions.
-The city tour routes are operated on red, blue and green lines, along with themed routes that include a history and culture exploration tour, the Eulsukdo Island Natural Ecology Tour and the Night View Tour.
-Themed routes must be booked in advance.
+With a one day ticket, get off the red, blue, green jumbo buses at whichever stop you'd like and tour the area until the next bus comes.
+Themed routes are also available, which must be booked in advance.

 The UN Memorial Cemetery in Korea is the only UN cemetery to pay tribute to soldiers who fell during the Korean War.
 The cemetery was built in January of 1951 by the United Nations headquarters in order to bury those who perished during the war.
 In April of the same year, the cemetery was completed and all the fallen soldiers buried in temporary graves across the nation were moved here for their remains to be enshrined and remembered.